+'''

+Invert all channels of A

+A = ImageBuf("a.exr")

-''' Inverse = ImageBufAlgo.invert (Inverse, A)
+Inverse = ImageBufAlgo.invert (Inverse, A)

 In this example, we are careful to deal with alpha in an RGBA image.

 First we copy A to Inverse, un-premultiply the color values by alpha,

 invert just the color channels in-place, and then re-premultiply the

 colors by alpha.

 roi = A.roi.copy()

 roi.chend = 3 # Restrict roi to only R,G,B

 Inverse = ImageBufAlgo.unpremult (A)

 ImageBufAlgo.invert (Inverse, Inverse, roi)

 ImageBufAlgo.repremult (Inverse, Inverse)

 '''